 Melbourne in 3 Days

+We flew to Melbourne from Fiji.
+There are also direct flight between Melbourne and New Zealand, the USA and many Asian countries.
 Entering Australia is a special challenge for the short sighted.
 The first instruction, on entering the E-gate, is to remove your glasses.
 The second is written on a screen 20 metres away.
 I couldn’t even see there was an instruction, let alone read what it said.
 Despite my unbeaten run of failing to use an E-gate without assistance, we made it through the airport.
-We caught the SkyBus into the city centre.
-The SkyBus is a convenient way to get to the city.
-It runs approximately every 15 minutes terminating at Southern Cross Station and has onboard Wi-Fi.
-Tickets cost $22 for a single or $34 for a return, available from a ticket booth just in front of the pick up point.

-Getting Around
+Getting Around Melbourne

 Melbourne has an extensive public transport network of buses, trams and trains.
 Although it’s also a lovely city to just wander around on foot and we mostly did just that, with the occasional tram ride.

 We stayed at The Jazz Corner Hotel, a centrally located funky boutique hotel with a jazz theme throughout.
-Our accommodation was a one bed flat on the 25th floor.
+Our accommodation was a one bed apartment on the 25th floor.
 It was clean and comfortable with all mod cons including a kitchenette (I was disproportionately excited when I discover the washing machine).
 But the best bit is the balcony with spectacular views across Melbourne and the River Yarra.

 View from The Jazz Corner Hotel balcony